 H. Writing Center: The Miller Writing Center provides free support on any writing you are doing while at Auburn, whether for a course or not.
 Trained consultants are available to work with you as you plan, draft, and revise your writing.
 For students in distance courses and students temporarily away from Auburn’s campus, the Miller Writing Center offers synchronous online consultations.
 Please check the Miller Writing Center website (www.auburn.edu/writingcenter) for instructions and information about scheduling online appointments.
 If you have questions about the Miller Writing Center, please email writctr@auburn.edu or call 334-844-7475 M-F 7:45am-4:45pm.

-COURSE ASSIGNMENTS:

-Chapter & Library Exercises (70 points)

-Students will complete individual chapter exercises, where designated on each chapter assignment.
-Exercises will be selected from those given in the text at the end of each chapter (1-7), but also will sometimes include instructor-created exercises for practice in data collection and analysis techniques.